danbev/learning-iot/README.md

 ### Ground
 In a ciruit with one battery we refer to the negative terminal as ground.
 It is the point that has the lowest potential in a circuit.
-Recall that the electrons flow from the negative terminal to the positive
+This type of ground is sometimes called reference ground, common ground, or floating ground.

+Floating ground is a type of ground in which the ground doesn't have a physical connection to the earth; it simply serves as a type of 0V reference line that serves as a return path for current back to the negative side of the power supply.

+Floating ground really means a 0V reference line.
+What is meant by a reference point is similar to when we measure our own hight, we measure from a certain point, most often the ground or floor.
+Same with voltage, we measure a voltage at a point in a circuit from the ground reference.

 And in schematics instead of drawing lines that should be connected to the negative terminal we simply use the ground symbol.
 For example: